On this page:

 Timeliness: The information must be timely and must have significant importance for the majority of individuals within the intended audience (faculty, staff, students), and/or the operations of the university.

-Approval: The message must have approval from, and be attributed to, a Vice-President (VP) or Associate Vice-President (AVP).
+Approval: The message must have approval from, and be attributed to, a Vice-President (VP).
+On occasion, it may also be attributed to an Associate Vice-President (AVP), in addition to the VP.

 Relevance: Unless they are of significant relevance to university operations, announcements and the promotion of events are typically not suitable for broadcast emails.